-The ATA is urging all of us to complete a letter to our MLA for the classroom size and complexity campaign that will be rolling out to all school reps.
-I urge you to find 5 minutes to write about the size or complexity of your classroom, without mentioning the school, your employer, and students or staff members, but moreover the issues you as a teacher feel are present in any of the classes you teach in regards to complexity of students not feeling ready, language learners, individualized educational plans, mental health concerns, absenteeism, or dare I say it, acts of aggression in your classroom.
-As a province, both urban and rural populations are experiencing complexities that were not present 10 years ago.
+The ATA is urging all of us to complete a letter to our MLA for the Stand for Education campaign that will be rolling out to all school reps.
+I urge you to find 5 minutes to write about the complexity, teaching stresses and needs of your classroom, without mentioning the school, your employer, and students or staff members, but moreover the issues you as a teacher feel are present in any of the classes you teach in regards to complexity of students not feeling ready, language learners, individualized educational plans, mental health concerns, absenteeism, or dare I say it, acts of aggression in your classroom.
+As a province, both urban and rural populations are experiencing complexities that were not present 10 years ago and with the increased apathy of our students coming out of the global pandemic waves of yo-yoing many are struggling.
 For those teachers early in their career, or first year teachers, the classrooms that you will lead this year may exhaust you mentally, so with the ATA spearheading this campaign, all you need to do to contribute is write a letter.
-The ATA is going to collect them and periodically mail out letters to the MLAs across the province.
+The ATA has a webpage that will collect some basic information to channel the message to our MLA as well as any MLA across the province for our School of Hope teachers who live outside our area.
 The more we stand together, the more our voice is heard.
-School reps will have the note paper mailed to each school within the first two mail outs to each school.
-They will collect your letters and forward them on to the ATA.
-I've written mine, and it is already in the hands of the provincial ATA executive.
+School reps will be there to help with questions, or fell free to contact me directly.
+I've written mine, and it is already through the process.
 I will, no doubt, write another letter soon.
 You can still write letters to your MLA outside of the format provided by the ATA, and voice your concerns over any of the pressing issues teachers are faced with.
-Bill 22 comes to mind, and with the investment management agreement (IMA) conveniently proposed just before Christmas.
+Any support you can voice will help to make our stance for education a solid one. #StandForEducation

 This will undoubtedly be another year of extreme challenges, but I do believe that on the horizon are opportunities that teachers in this province have long desired and deserved.
 Should we choose to actively engage in the political, social and economic issues that affect public education in this province in a manner that exemplifies our professional body of talented pedagogical pathfinders, then hand in hand, teachers of this local, and across the province, will secure a future that is bright and prosperous for all.